AverageGuy00/Penetration-Tester/Penetration_Tester/Footprinting/Host_Based_Enumeration/NFS.md

-`Network File System` (`NFS`) is a network file system developed by Sun Microsystems and has the same purpose as SMB.
+x`Network File System` (`NFS`) is a network file system developed by Sun Microsystems and has the same purpose as SMB.
 Its purpose is to access file systems over a network as if they were local.

 |**Version**|**Features**|
 |---|---|